 John Maynard Keynes

-The interest rate is determined by the supply of money and the public's desire to hold cash rather than just the supply of loanable funds.
+The interest rate is determined by the public's desire to hold liquid cash due to future uncertainty, rather than simply acting as an automatic reward for saving.